Inside: Learn how to budget your money with percentages. The Cents Plan Formula is simple, easy, and flexible. Start

 With savings, you prepare for the unexpected, able to pay cash instead of going into to debt, or prepare for early retirement.

 - By eliminating debt and minimizing your basic expenses, there is money in the Cents Plan to go towards another category of your choice.

 With giving, you are able to help others and provide a smile.

 - Fun spending is where you live your life – filling your heart with memories.

 - The last category is debt; in the Cents Plan Formula, it serves as a reminder of the slippery slope debt can cause in life.
 If you are debt free, make to avoid not falling back in debt trap again.

 All in all, money is a part of our daily lives.
-We have to get to a point where we control our money and not be controlled by money.
+Get to a point where you control money and not be controlled by money.

 With the Cents Plan Formula, it is simple and easy to formulate the spending of money.